filipvabrousek/Exam/JS Exam/4 - How JS works.md

 Code is ran line by line

 ![execution](http://i.imgur.com/2gXCI47.png)
+## Perform execution
+* Engine - responsible for start to finish compilation
+* Compiler - one of engine's friends, handlers parsing and code generation
+* Scope - maintains list of variables and enforces accessibility rules

 ------------------------------------------------------------------------------------------------------------
 # Scope
  a space in which the variable it defines are accessible
  LOCAL - can be only acessed within the same function
  GLOBAL variables are deleted when you close the browser window (or tab), but remains available to new pages loaded into the same window